 Impacts of Grain Legume Research & Development in Developing Countries

-The UN declared 2016 as the International Year of Pulses (grain legumes) under the banner “nutritious seeds for a sustainable future”.
-A second green revolution is required to ensure food and nutritional security in face of global climate change.
-Grain legumes provide an unparalleled solution to this problem because of their inherent capacity for symbiotic atmospheric nitrogen fixation, which provides economically sustainable advantages for farming and healthy diet for human and livestock alike.
-The current lack of coordinated focus on grain legumes has compromised human health, nutritional security and sustainable food production.
-The WUN research group "Legumes: The Hub of Diversification and Adaptation to Climate Change in Agriculture" has made a joint publication “Neglecting legumes has compromised human health and sustainable food production” in Nature Plants and co-edited a special issue on legumes in Journal of Experimental Botany to response to the situation.
-As this group demonstrated, a cross-disciplinary approach is required to tackle global challenges spanning food security, climate change and health.
+The current research group has identified grain legumes as environmentally friendly crops with high nutrition value and their great potential to combat the aforementioned challenge.
+Yet, current lack of coordinated focus on grain legumes has compromised human health, nutritional security and sustainable food production.
+The WUN research group "Legumes: The Hub of Diversification and Adaptation to Climate Change in Agriculture" has jointly published "Neglecting legumes has compromised human health and sustainable food production" in Nature Plants in 2016 and co-edited a special issue on legumes in Journal of Experimental Botany to response to the situation.
+The research group has demonstrated a cross-disciplinary approach to tackle global challenges spanning food security, climate change and health.